The Battlefield Promotion

 The immediate damage is obvious: an unqualified person in a role they’re not ready for.
 The secondary and tertiary effects are worse.
 A single battlefield promotion is a virus that spreads through the organization.

-Your best people leave.
-The ones who value fairness and have options elsewhere; they’re gone.
-This creates a downward spiral.
-The talent pool concentrates with people who either can’t leave or are willing to play politics.
+Then the best people leave.
+The ones who value fairness and have options elsewhere go find them.
+This is where it becomes a downward spiral: the talent pool concentrates with people who either can’t leave or are willing to play politics.
+And the promoted individual, now operating beyond their capabilities, protects themselves by surrounding themselves with loyalists or weaker performers.
+Their presence lowers the bar for what leadership looks like.
+The Peter Principle, but accelerated.

 The Antidote

-Preventing battlefield promotions requires systemic discipline; choosing principle over convenience.
-Not a single fix, but a reinforcing system.
+Preventing battlefield promotions requires systemic discipline, choosing principle over convenience.
+No single fix does it.
+It’s a reinforcing system.

-Interim leadership as default.
-When a leader departs, appoint a qualified interim, often a senior IC or a leader from an adjacent team.
-This stabilizes the team without making a rash long-term commitment.
-It buys time to run a proper search for a permanent replacement.
+When a leader departs, the default move should be an interim appointment, a senior IC or a leader from an adjacent team, to stabilize the team without making a rash long-term commitment.
+This buys time to run a proper search rather than a panicked one.

-Leadership courage.
-Ultimately, the antidote is courage.
+But ultimately, the antidote is simply courage.
 The courage to withstand the discomfort of a leadership vacuum.
-The courage to have a difficult conversation with a loyal but unqualified employee about why they’re not ready.
-The courage to prioritize long-term team health over short-term org chart aesthetics.
+To have a difficult conversation with a loyal but unqualified employee about why they’re not ready.
+To prioritize long-term team health over short-term org chart aesthetics.

 What It Reveals